andrewm4894/netdata-llm-agent/README.md

 See [example notebook](./example.ipynb) for more updated examples.

+## TODO

+Some things i'd like to do:

+- [ ] make pip installable.
+- [ ] make cli tool for chating with agent.
+- [ ] dockerize it all.
+- [ ] add anthropic support.
+- [ ] optimize and expand custom netdata tool usage and structure etc.
+- [ ] add more examples.
+- [ ] add ability to use local models using ollama.
+- [ ] add deeper context and knowledge of netdata and its tools.

 ## App Example

 A little streamlit app that uses the agent to chat with your netdata server's.